VETERINARY MEDICINE 1 - 2020/1

 - Content knowledge relating to the subject areas of module units

 Thus, the summative assessment for this module consists of:

 - Written Examination: Fundamentals of Veterinary Practice 1 – 40% (120 minutes)

 - Written Examination: Clinical Practice 1 – 30% (90 minutes)

-To pass the module students are required to achieve a mark of 50% in each of the Written Examinations and pass 80% of stations within the Objective Structured Clinical Examination.
-To obtain a pass in the Peer-Led Portfolio all elements must be completed.
-All units of assessment are core.
+To pass the module students are required to achieve a mark of 50% in each of the Written Examinations, pass 80% of stations within the Objective Structured Clinical Examination and obtain a pass in the Portfolio.
+In order to obtain a pass in the Portfolio students must complete all of the following elements: